iFixRobots/emaildawg/README.md

    ```

 5. **Add your email account:**
-   - Find the bot in your Matrix client
+   - Find the bot in your Matrix client (in Beeper, you can go to Settings -> Accounts -> Bridges (under Self-hosted bridges), youremailbridgename here -> Create a bot room)
    - Send it: `!email login`
-   - Follow the guided setup for your Gmail/Yahoo/Outlook account
+   - Follow the guided setup for your Email account

 **Where things are stored:**
 - **Config file:** `./data/config.yaml` (in your emaildawg folder)